SwedbankPay/developer.swedbankpay.com/checkout-v3/index.md

 depending on which countries you are operating.

 {% include alert.html type="informative" icon="info" header="Digital Wallets"
-body="Some of the digital wallets we offer require you to take additional steps before we can activate them for you.
+body="We have gathered useful integration recommendations for the specific payment methods.
+Some of the digital wallets also require you to take additional steps before we can activate them for you.
 Please follow the link(s) in the table below to read more." %}

 {:.table .table-plain}
 |        | Payment Method | Region                                    |